peta LiLY

 The historical image of the unique clown-face makeup carefully painted onto a porcelain egg and placed inside a glass cabinet in a museum (a beautiful tradition with a pragmatic, copyright purpose), might lead someone newly learning clown to think they need to arrive at a fixed entity.
 I love to quote Angela de Castro: 'I have more than one Clown'.

 Here is what I use as a Clown State Process.
 I like people to have a 'before and after' so they can notice the changes for themselves.
-So I use a process of steps.
+So I use a process of a series of steps.
 On and off.
 In and out.

 Normally when teaching Clown, right at the start, I get people to look into the eyes of the other - 'looking and seeing, making a connect'; but for the purposes of this process (the first several steps, at any rate), participants are invited to look only at objects and surfaces in the room.